 Deprivation of calcium can lead to medical problems such as osteoporosis and rickets in children.
 Instead, you can go for low-fat or fat-free milk, yogurt, and cottage cheese in your low-fat cholesterol diet.

 These products are particularly as they are not only rich in protein and calcium but also rich in microorganisms called lactobacillus which is useful in lowering blood cholesterol levels.

-Oatmeal breakfast is a very healthy way to start your day.
+Oatmeal breakfast for diabetics and high cholesterol is a very healthy way to start your day.
 It is a low cholesterol snack that is both healthy and full of essential nutrients that are vital for your body organs.

 Oatmeal is a low-fat low cholesterol diet that is considered to be rich in fibers and thus one of the main reasons that one should daily consume it in the form of porridge.